 photo: Raphael Achache

-Bromley House Library celebrates its 200th anniversary on Saturday 2 April 2016.
-Check out their website for the full list of celebratory events going on this year.
+Bromley House Library celebrated its 200th anniversary on Saturday 2 April 2016.